OutSquareCapital/pyochain/CONTRIBUTING.md

 - This can be repeated (explanation, code block, blank line, return, blank line) as needed for more complex functions.
 - The closing triple quotes.

+The weird end is due to the usage of docstring parsers that can parse examples in code blocks.

 Example:

 ```python